cosmos/sdk-tutorials/nameservice/tutorial/21-build-run.md

-# Building and running the application
+# Build and run the app

 ## Building the `nameservice` application